Seitanas/kvm-vdi/README.md

     git clone https://github.com/Seitanas/kvm-vdi
     cd kvm-vdi

-Edit functions/config.php file to fit your needs.
+Rename functions/config.php_dist to functions/config.php Edit config.php to fit your needs.
 Change permissions on tmp/ folder and functions/clients.xml file to give webserver writeable rights.
 Go to http://yourservename/kvm-vdi
 If installation is successful, you will be redirected to login page.
 Default credentials are: admin/password